Clarifai/examples/models/model_upload/README.md

 Clarifai provides an easy-to-use platform to serve AI/ML models in production.

 This feature is currently in Private Preview.
 We'd love for you to try it out and provide your feedback.
-To do so please sign up for Private Preview here:
+To do so please sign up for Private Preview [here](https://forms.gle/MSx7QNxmug2oFZYD6).

 There are collection of pre-built model examples for different tasks.